 Menu

-PR Answer Packs attach scoped repository context to GitHub pull requests.
-Snipara listens to the PR event, builds a source-grounded pack for the changed surface, and publishes it back to GitHub as a Check Run and optional sticky comment.
+Answer Packs attach scoped repository context to GitHub pull requests and GitLab merge requests.
+Snipara listens to the review event, builds a source-grounded pack for the changed surface, extracts explicit source-authored rationale into review-pending decision candidates, and publishes the result back to the provider-native review surface.

 Positioning

-Think of this as AI Answer Packs for Pull Requests, not a vector search feature.
+Think of this as AI Answer Packs for code reviews, not a vector search feature.
 The user sees an artifact: impacted symbols, architecture continuity, implementation history, conventions, and code impact context.

 The flow